Revolution Movement! (Belgium)

-Révolution!, formerly known as Debout Les Belges! (/fr/; Belgians, Rise up!), is a French-speaking political movement in Belgium, founded and led by Belgian MP Laurent Louis, who was previously associated with the right-wing party People's Party and then the Islamist party ISLAM.
+Révolution!, formerly known as Debout Les Belges! (/fr/; Belgians, Rise up!), is a French-speaking political movement in Belgium, founded and led by former Belgian MP Laurent Louis, who was previously associated with the right-wing party People's Party and then the Islamist party ISLAM.

 History

 2011-2015

 When he left the People's Party in 2011, Laurent Louis founded the Movement for Freedom and Democracy (Mouvement pour la liberté et la démocratie), which aimed to establish participatory democracy and put an end to political parties.
 In 2013, the movement was dissolved for a brief period when Laurent Louis joined the ISLAM party.

 In 2014, he relaunched the MLD under the name Debout les Belges (Stand Up, Belgians).
 The new party adopted a socially conservative, Belgian nationalist, anti-Zionist, Eurosceptic and republican agenda.

 The party was associated with French comedian Dieudonné and the quenelle gesture which he has popularized, often considered a subversive allusion to the Nazi salute.
 Although its leader has criticized Alain Soral, another important leader of Reconciliation Nationale.
 The group has been accused of antisemitism and a planned gathering of notable anti-Zionists organized by Louis was banned in 2014.

 In the 2014 Belgian federal election, DLB obtained 0.86% of the votes in the Chamber of Representatives, placing the party just below the People's Party with 1.52%.

 For the Regional elections, the party obtained 0.81% in Wallonia.
 In Brussels, DLB obtained 2.3%, surpassing the People's Party (1.94%) and ISLAM (1.7%).

 However, the party did not win any seats anywhere.

 The party was finally dissolved in 2015 following internal conflicts and legal proceedings.